 Steampunk as a subgenre of fiction.
 Fantasy in a Victorian setting, using components of steam powered machinery to bend time and place.
 Until I read reviews, I’d never heard of it.
 Despite a lack of context of the literary genre, I loved this novel.
 Clockworks attract my fascination.
 Mori, a former Japanese Samurai turned watchmaker in Knightsbridge, London came to life.
 His relationship with Thaniel, a boring clerk, was real and endearing.
 His world of future telling and incendiary events captivates.
 Oxford physicist shakes the fantastical octopus.
 Different.
 Unforgettable.

-This novel paints a portrait of a modern English family that hit the heart without being maudlin or sappy.
+This novel paints a portrait of a modern English family that hits the heart without being maudlin or sappy.
 A couple gets together for all the wrong yet right reasons at the time.
 They endure so much and find a kind of love over 20 years.
 Their son is the cistern that collects all of the runoff and deals with it the best he can.
-A spare style brilliantly intertwining stories that culminate in the summer of very questionable choices, but make sense in the end.
-It is laugh out loud funny.
-But, never cry out loud sad.
+A spare style brilliantly intertwines stories that culminate in a summer of questionable choices, but make sense in the end.
+Laugh out loud funny.
+Poignant without being sad.
 Perfect.

 Gone Girl, Gillian Flynn

 Nothing can prepare for the journey designed by Flynn’s cleverly structured story.
 It is anything but a formulaic plot.
-Well-developed real characters.
-Everyone can relate to many aspects of this couple’s relationship.
-But, hopefully not everything.
+From the point of view of each of this couple’s recollections alternately.
+In the roshomon style.
+Everyone can relate to many aspects of their relationship.
+But, definitely not everything.
 They take it to a new level of complication.
-Hyperbole?
-Yes.
-It leaves the reader with a conflicted reaction to these two people.
+It leaves the reader with a conflicted reaction to each of them.

 Defending Jacob, William Landay